 Although there is a huge degree of ambiguity regarding optimal technique and general execution (which will be covered in more detail in the future), the above description is basically the component parts.

-You can hold a DB, sandbag, barbell, another human being for all I care.
+You can hold a DB, sandbag, barbell, another human being for all I care and still receive the benefits of squats.
 But on the surface, the squat really is that simple.
 So why don’t people perform it regularly?

 But Squatting is Bad for Your Knees, Right?